 Foreword from the Council Leader and Chief Executive 2

 Merthyr Tydfil CBC's Vision Statement 3

-Well-being of Future Generations (Wales) Act 2015 4
+Well-being of Future Generations (Wales) Act 2015 What is the Statement of Well-being?
+4

 What is the Statement of Well-being?
 4

+Developing and Setting our Well-being Objectives

-Involving Local People in the Development Process 5
+Involving Local People in the Development Process 6

-Consultation on proposed DRAFT Well-being Objectives 5
+Consultation on proposed DRAFT Well-being Objectives Our Well-being Objectives An Aspirational Merthyr Tydfil, focused on Learning 6

-Our Wellbeing Objectives 6
+Our Well-being Objectives 7

-An Aspirational Merthyr Tydfil, focused on Learning 7
+An Aspirational Merthyr Tydfil, focused on Learning 8

-A Healthier Merthyr Tydfil g
+A Healthier Merthyr Tydfil 10

-A Safe & Prosperous Merthyr Tydfil 11
+A Safe & Prosperous Merthyr Tydfil 12

-A Safe & Prosperous Merthyr Tydfil 13
+A Clean and Green Merthyr Tydfil 14

 How do Merthyr Tydfil CBC's well-being objectives contribute to the national wellbeing goals?
-15
+16

 What Are Our Delivery Principles?
-16
+17

+Recovery, Transformation & Improvement 17

-Achieving Our Well-being Objectives 17
+Achieving Our Well-being Objectives 18

-Monitoring Performance; Reporting & Accountability 18
+Monitoring Performance; Reporting & Accountability

-Contact Us 19
+Contact Us 20